primiano/perfetto-docs/docs/recording/data-sources.md

 parent_id of a callsite (not shown in this table) recursively is very hard in SQL.

 There is an **experimental** table that surfaces this information.
-The API is subject to change, so only use this in one-off situations.
+The **API is subject to change**, so only use this in one-off situations.

 ```sql
 > select name, map_name, cumulative_size